Skip to content

 Building automated workflows for faster releases

-CI/CD explained
+CI/CD defined

 • Continuous integration (CI): Automatically builds, tests, and integrates code changes within a shared repository